CRG-CNAG/anubis/README.md

-# FASTQINS
+# ANUBIS

-FASTQINS is a Python pipeline to map transponson insertions from Tn-seq data.
+ANUBIS is a Python framework to analyze Tn-seq data.

 ## Requirements
 Specific libraries are required by ANUBIS.
 We provide a [requirements](./requirements.txt) file to install everything at once.
 To do so, you will need first to have [pip](https://pip.pypa.io/en/stable/installing/) installed and then run: